KH-11 KENNEN: Imaging sensors and camera modes

 The initial KH-11 camera system offered frame and strip modes.
 The focal plane was equipped with an array of light-sensitive silicon diodes, which converted brightness values to electrical signals.
 The packaging density was sufficiently high (several hundred diodes per inch) to match the ground sample distance of the CORONA satellites.
 The recorded digital signal was encrypted and transmitted to a ground station in near real time, and written to film by means of a laser in order to recreate the recorded image.
 The first charge-coupled device (CCD) detectors for KH-11 were developed by Westinghouse Electric Corporation at their Baltimore facility in the later 1970s.
 KH-11 Block II might have been the first reconnaissance satellite equipped for imaging with an 800 × 800 pixels CCD.
 Later block satellites may include signals intelligence capabilities and greater sensitivity in broader light spectrums (probably into infrared).

 Communications

 Communication to and data downloads from KH-11 satellites are routed through a constellation of communication relay satellites in higher orbits.
 The initial communications relay payload is believed to have operated at a frequency of 60 GHz, as radio emission at this frequency is blocked by Earth's atmosphere, and thus not detectable from the ground.
 Launch of the initial two Satellite Data System satellites occurred in June and August 1976, i.e. ahead of the first launch of a KH-11 satellite in late 1976.

+One of the initial on-orbit challenges were failures of the Traveling-wave tubes, which amplified the communications signals sent from the imaging satellite to the relay satellites, and from the relay satellites to the ground stations.
+During crossings of the ionosphere, ions could build up on the outside of the tubes, which were operated at 14,000 volts.
+This resulted in repeated sparking and deposition of carbon traces inside the tubes, ultimately shorting them out.
+The issue could be abated by changing the orbiting satellite's orientation during crossing of the ionosphere, and was finally solved by better shielding of the tubes in follow-up satellites.

 Ground stations for the receipt of KH-11 data have been reported to be located in Fort Belvoir, VA, the former Buckley Air National Guard Base, CO, and Kapaun Air Station, Germany.